charlielobster/CUDA_NekRS/README.md

        ii) Use Balena Etcher to write the iso to the USB drive

-       iii) From your BIOS, boot from the USB drive
+       iii) From your BIOS, boot from the USB drive and install to the target drive

-           Install to the right drive!

 1) Some additional software:

     sudo apt install git
     sudo apt install gh

-    % login to github using gh auth login and entering my credentials
+    % login to github using gh auth login and enter your credentials

 3) Maintain /home/$USER/CUDA_NekRS_vars.sh